 The chicken gets really tender from cooking.
 You can choose if you want to cook the chicken for 4-5 hours on high or about 8 hours on low, depending on how it fits into your schedule.
-Usually, I don’t like to cook chicken breasts in the crock pot because they get dried out, so that’s what makes adding the pica de gallo in with the chicken so good.
+Usually, I don’t like to cook chicken breasts in the crock pot because they get dried out, so that’s what makes adding the pica de Gallo in with the chicken so good.
 It not only gives the fajitas good flavor, but it also helps to tenderize them and helps keep them from drying out – oh, and so easy to just dump something already made in your crockpot (or you could make your own).

 As for the vegetables, I didn’t add the vegetables to the crockpot – just sautéed them on high heat and put them with the chicken before serving so that they stayed crisp, but browned.
-This makes for a more traditional fajitas flavor like they have at restaurants.
+This makes for a more traditional fajitas flavor as they have at restaurants.
 Alternately, you could add the veggies to the crock pot for the last hour or two if you wanted.
 They would not be the same but would be easier since you wouldn’t have to cook the veggies at the last minute.

 Some other variations and substitutions I like to do: